kkirchheim/pytorch-ood/README.md

 ## License
 The code is licensed Apache 2.0.
 We have taken care to make sure any third party code included or adapted has compatible (permissive) licenses such as MIT, BSD, etc.
+The legal implications of using pre-trained models in commercial services are not fully understood.